screamEagles/screamEagles/README.md

 <br />

-- 🌱 Currently learning MERN, OpenCV, Angular, and NextJS
+- 🌱 Currently learning OpenCV, and NextJS

 - 💬 Ask me about anything! (except about Voldemort's nose)